barde/argusai/ARCHITECTURE-FREE-TIER.md

 - **Issue**: 1 write/second per key
 - **Mitigation**: Use timestamp-based keys for distribution

-### Limitation 3: No Built-in Queue Guarantees
+### Limitation 3: No Queue Guarantees
-- **Issue**: Potential message loss
+- **Issue**: Potential processing failures
-- **Mitigation**: Multiple fallback layers + idempotency
+- **Mitigation**: Retry logic + error logging for manual intervention

-### Limitation 4: Scheduled Worker Limits
-- **Issue**: Cron triggers have minimum 1-minute interval
-- **Mitigation**: Process multiple items per execution

 ## Conclusion

-This architecture provides a robust, cost-effective solution for ArgusAI that operates entirely on free tiers.
-The combination of early response patterns, background processing, and multiple fallback mechanisms ensures reliability without the need for paid queue services.
+This architecture provides a simple, cost-effective solution for ArgusAI that operates entirely on free tiers.
+The combination of early response patterns and background processing with retry logic ensures reliability without the need for paid queue services or external dependencies.

-The design prioritizes simplicity and maintainability while providing clear upgrade paths if the project scales beyond free tier limits in the future.
+The design prioritizes simplicity and maintainability.
+If the project scales beyond free tier limits, you can easily add Cloudflare Queues or other queueing solutions without major architectural changes.